 - Jawbone UP is an open source platform that provides a set of APIs and SDKs for building health and fitness apps, as well as connecting hardware products to the platform.

 - Garmin provides tools for building apps for Garmin wearable devices.

-- The Fitbit API allows developers to interact with Fitbit data in their own apps.
+- The Fitbit SDK allows developers to interact with Fitbit data in their own apps.

 - Microsoft Band SDK gives developers access to the sensors available on the Band.

 - Withings will provide access to their API if you register as a Withings developer.

 - Smartwatch and sport watch distributors (i.e. TomTom) also provide tools for extensibility of their products.

 - Google and Apple are aimed at building an ecosystem with their Google Fit and HealthKit, which act as hubs for consolidating data from any activity tracker and health and fitness application.